 Assembly & Packaging

-The bike arrived in one box, which weighted about 58 lbs.
-Ideer did an excellent job with packaging, since the bike comes mostly pre-assembled.
-Basically all you have to do is to put on handlebars, seat and paddles and then make the adjustments specifically for you.
-It should not take more than 30 minutes.
+The bike is shipped in one box, which weighs about 58 lbs.
+Ideer does an excellent job with packaging, since the bike comes mostly pre-assembled.
+Basically all you have to do is to put on the handlebars, seat and paddles and then make the adjustments specifically for you.
+It should not take you more than 30 minutes.

 Contents of the package:

-After the bike was assembled, I adjusted it to my best comfort.
+Once you have the bike adjusted, you should test it out.
 The entire construction is sturdy and strong.
-I was pleased to see that handles could be adjusted from 25.6 inches (65 cm) from the floor to 31.5 inches (80 cm), however, the handle bars cannot be tilted back, towards the rider, which is a con, especially for taller people.
+I’m pleased to report to see that handles can be adjusted from 25.6 inches (65 cm) from the floor to 31.5 inches (80 cm), however, the handlebars cannot be tilted back, towards the rider, which is a con, especially for taller people.
 The handlebars are welded to one horizontal position into the frame and they are quite far-out, which means you have to lay down a bit to reach them.
 Because of this fact alone, I believe the manufacturer focused more on racing positions rather than simple upright position.

-The seat of Ideer Life Exercise Bike can be adjusted vertically, but also horizontally.
-I used the default settings and started biking.
+The seat of Ideer Life exercise bike can be adjusted vertically, but also horizontally.
+If you are average-sized, the default settings might work for you.
 The online reviews about the noise level of the Ideer exercise bike were correct.
 The belt-driven system is much quieter than standard chain-driven systems.
 No argument there.

 The bike comes with a knob to adjust the resistance, so the monitor will tell you the amount of tension that is being used.
 Another cool fact is that you can do stand-up cycling on this bike without any problems.